MuiseDestiny/zotero-style/README.md

 <https://www.bilibili.com/video/BV1as4y1a7Gf>

-## Usage
+## Columns

-> This plugin modifies some of Zotero's existing fields and adds some interesting ones, and I'll introduce them one by one.
+> This plugin modifies some of Zotero's existing columns and adds some interesting ones, and I'll introduce them one by one.

 ![bandicam-2023-02-23-21-34-45-536](https://user-images.githubusercontent.com/51939531/220922783-b7d78b5f-6cc3-4aff-8581-2e6ca341aec5.gif)

 ### Title

-> Reading progress can visually reflect the distribution of your reading time of each page for the PDF under this item, the darker the color the longer the reading time.
+> As the background of title, reading progress visually reflect the distribution of your reading time of each page for the PDF under a item, the darker the color the longer the reading time.

 ### Tags